sanjumsanthosh/Learn_Pytest/Chapter 2/README.md

 * classes can be used to group together tests and run them at once
 * we can also inherit a test class with specific utilities for testing

+### Running subset of tests

+* single test method : test_module::Test_class::test_method
+* all tests in a class : test_module::Test_class
+* singel test function : test_module::Test_function
+* all tests in a module : test_module
+* all test in a directory : pytest path
+* test matching a name pattern pytest -k pattern

 ## Best practices

 * Seperating unit test from the src as a seperte file like `Root/src` & `Root/tests`